—–BEGIN PGP SIGNED MESSAGE—–

 5.2 Alert dissemination

-RCTS CERT aims to gather a set of information received from several
+CSIRT FCT aims to gather a set of information received from several

 well-known sources, evaluate its severity degree and translate it to